How to Buy the Best Electric Heater

 By Oli McKean

 Looking to buy an electric heater and already know which type you want?
-Head straight to our Best Buy electric heaters, where we reveal the electric heaters that are quick to warm up and won't rack up your energy bills.
+Go straight to our best electric heaters, where we reveal the electric heaters that are quick to warm up and won't rack up your energy bills.

 If you're fed up with feeling cold indoors, then an electric heater could be the ideal solution to warm you up - whether your home has central heating or not.
 Read on to find out more about buying an electric fan heater.
 From what types of portable heaters are available, how much to spend, and why you shouldn't always trust manufacturers' power claims.